Before you apply

-- you can demonstrate talent and dedication to improving your skills in your chosen art form (you’ll need to receive a good assessment from your teacher each term for funding to continue), and
+- you can demonstrate talent and dedication to improving your skills in your chosen art form, and

 - you have someone who can support your application with a written reference, and

 - you are in full or part-time education and eligible for Pupil Premium and/or Free School Meals, or if you aren’t in education, employment or training, or are applying from Scotland, you can give us evidence of the state benefits you or your family receive so we can assess your financial situation.

 Even if you meet the criteria, we unfortunately cannot guarantee you will get a bursary as there is a lot of competition and our funding is limited.
 Decisions are made roughly six weeks after the deadline, however decisions can sometimes be delayed.
 We will keep you updated as best we can on when you are likely to know if you’ve been successful or not.
 All decisions made by the committee are final.